yifeikang/Microbiome_MiSeq/2_Quality Check.md

 #SBATCH -D /home/n-z/yifeik3/Ynsect2021_R/Ynsect-Fecal-microbial-2021/src/slurm-out
 ```

--D to set the direcotry for the slurm out files.
+- D to set the direcotry for the slurm out files.
 Notice there is a `cd ..` command to move to back to the src/ folder since the direcotry is set to be /slurm.out

--Fastqc itself can actually be given multiple fastq files and you could run it as a single job without using a job array (#SBATCH –array line in fastqc.sh) or setting up a line variable by doing:
+- Fastqc itself can actually be given multiple fastq files and you could run it as a single job without using a job array (#SBATCH –array line in fastqc.sh) or setting up a line variable by doing:

 `fastqc -o ../results/fastqc/ ../data/raw-seq/fecal-dataset/*.fastq`